thearn/stl_tools/README.md

 Python code to generate STL geometry files from plain text, LaTeX code, and 2D numpy arrays (matrices).

 This allows for rapid 3D printing of text, rendered equations, or simple digital images.
-Use them for product prototyping, art, cookie cutters, chocolate molds, (see [this](http://www.makerbot.com/tutorials/making-chocolate-molds/) to learn how to make a printed object food-safe) or whatever you can think of.
+Use them for product prototyping, art, cookie cutters, ice cube trays, chocolate molds, (see [this](http://www.makerbot.com/tutorials/making-chocolate-molds/) to learn how to make a printed object food-safe) or whatever else you can think of.

 Besides printing, these can also be merged into other 3D meshes for many other possible uses, using programs such as Blender.